krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 Go figure, right?
 Healthcare consumers like email?
 Next thing you're gonna tell me they like text messaging...
 Who are these crazy healthcare consumers anyway?!

 That's basically what this course was about:  technology, or the apparent lackthereof, in today's healthcare experience.
+In a way, we are all aware that our healthcare experience doesn't quite fit in with the rest of our tech-savvy lives -- and this course will bring it all to the forefront.

 As
 one instructor put it when juxtaposing contrasting the current state with banking technology:  "I think this is what